256768/OpenSourcePBXKamailio/README.md

 These packages can be installed via Docker, run the following in terminal.

 ### Homer 7
-Homer 7 pulls also the Prometheus, Graf and node-exporter packages, but it is necessary to edit them afterwards, so install Homer 7 first.
+Homer 7 pulls also the Prometheus, Grafana and node-exporter packages, but it is necessary to edit them afterwards, so install Homer 7 first.
 Clone the Homer 7 repository:
 ```bash
 git clone https://github.com/sipcapture/homer7-docker